Omar Ochoa Law Firm

 What are the potential consequences of providing false information during an EUO?

 Providing false information during an EUO can have serious legal consequences, including the potential denial of your insurance claim, cancellation of your insurance policy, and even criminal charges for insurance fraud.
-It's crucial to be truthful and accurate during the examination to avoid these repercussions.

 What is the difference between examinations under Oath vs. Depositions?